benlansdell/ethome/docs/how-to.md

 You can provide multiple recordings, just provide a list of paths instead.
 Each separate file is assumed to represent a different session/experiment/time period.
 I.e., they're *not* meant to represent the same session from different cameras, or the same session for different animals.

-### 1b Loading your own metadata/loading DLC files
+### 1b Loading your own metadata/loading tracking files

-If your data is stored in DeepLabCut `csv`s or `h5` files, perhaps with accompanying behavioral annotations from [BORIS](https://www.boris.unito.it/), then you'll have to associate these with each other, and provide relevant metadata yourself.
+If your data is stored in DeepLabCut `csv`s or `h5` files, or SLEAP exported analysis `h5` files, perhaps with accompanying behavioral annotations from [BORIS](https://www.boris.unito.it/), then you'll have to associate these with each other, and provide relevant metadata yourself.
 Sections 1b -> 1f outline how to do this.
 Data stored in NWB files have already addressed each of these steps and you can skip these sections.

 To import the data, you'll need to provide metadata for each video you want to analyze.
 For this, you create a `metadata` dictionary housing this information.
-This is a dictionary whose keys are paths to pose-tracking DLC `.csv`s -- this is how each video is identified.
+This is a dictionary whose keys are paths to pose-tracking files -- this is how each video is identified.
 The value of each entry is a dictionary that provides details about that video.
 For instance, you may have:
 ```python
 tracking_csv = './dlc_tracking_file.csv'
 metadata = {tracking_csv : {'fps': 30, 'resolution': (1200, 1600)}}